A density theorem for asymptotically hyperbolic initial data satisfying the dominant energy condition: Initial data sets with Wang's asymptotics

-Using the computations performed in the proof of Theorem~\ref{thPerturbationWang} it is straightforward to see that initial data sets with conformally hyperbolic asymptotics can be interpreted as initial data sets with Wang's asymptotics after a change of the radial coordinate.
-This gives us the following equivalent form of Theorem~\ref{thConfHyp}.
+The change of the radial coordinate performed in the proof of Theorem~\ref{thPerturbationWang1} gives us a mean to modify conformally hyperbolic asymptotics to Wang's asymptotics.
+In particular, it is straightforward to obtain the following consequence of Theorem~\ref{thConfHyp}.